elseano/rundown/docs/sections.md

 Sometimes you need to branch the code rundown needs to run.
 While you can easily use `bash` scripting for this, sometimes you want a little more.

-Headings support the `if` attribute, which allows everything under that heading to be skipped.
+Sections support the `if` attribute, which allows everything under that heading to be skipped if the script evaluates to a non-zero result.
 For example:

 ``` markdown
 # Do a thing